PrickettAcademy/Chemistry/chapter1/week0.md

 - When measuring something, always estimate the distince between the marks.
 - Always include the units with your measurements.
 - A digit (or figure) in a measurement is significant if it is not a zero.
-- A zero digit is significant if it is between non-zero digits or to the right of non-zero digits and to the right of the decimal point.
+- A zero digit is significant if it is between non-zero digits or to the right of non-zero digits AND to the right of the decimal point.

 ## Examples: